IgorKretov/customer_segmentation/README.md

-# Creating Customer Segments Through Unsupervised Learning
+# Customer Segments Through Unsupervised Learning
-In this project, we are going to analyze a dataset containing wholesale information on various customers and their annual spending amounts (reported in monetary units) of diverse product categories.
-One goal is to best describe the variation in the different types of customers that a wholesale distributor interacts with.
+In this project, a dataset containing wholesale information on various customers and their annual spending amounts (reported in monetary units) of diverse product categories is analyzed.
+The goal is to best describe the variation in the different types of customers that a wholesale distributor interacts with.
 Doing so will empower the distributor with the ability to better structure their service to meet the needs of each customer such as i.e. delivery frequency.

 ### Install